 But it’s not only front-end performance that affects web page load time.

 If you care about both user experience and your search engine rankings, you should improve both the front-end and back-end performance of your website.

 Congratulations!
 Your website is now ready for mobile success!
 Of course if you would like a professional opinion about your site, you can always come to Ruby Garage for a free design review.

 Our Infographic: Make Sure Your Website Is Mobile Friendly

-If you would like a consultation about the usability and page-load time of your mobile website, just drop us a line.
+If you would like a consultation about the usability and page-load time of your mobile website, feel free to contact us at RubyGarage.